-It's spring and that means stamp crafters will celebrate by pulling out their bright pink, mint, and aqua markers.
+It's spring and that means Copic Marker and colored pencil fans will celebrate by pulling out their bright pink, mint, and aqua colors.

 Have you ever spent hours coloring an image with pretty pastels, only to be completely underwhelmed by the finished product?

-Or even worse, why does your image look like it was colored by an 8 year old who wants to be a Unicorn Princess?
+Or even worse, why does your image look like it was colored by an 8 year old Unicorn Princess?